francylang/linked-list/tasks.md

 ## Tuesday
 * Style classes for Read
+ * font weight: 800; remove text decoration
-* Style get hovering and colors and crap working
+* ~Style get hovering and colors and crap working~
+ * ~get link font~
+ * ~get link underline for both normal and hover state~
+ *  ~On hover, weight goes up on whatever is hovered the font-weight goes to 800~

 * Display error if an input left blank